henrycatalinismith/11tysnap/readme.md

 information about what it's doing.
 This is mostly useful for debugging.
 Please enable this this option if you're reporting a bug in 11tysnap.

+## Error Codes

+11tysnap will try to help you set it up properly.
+If you make a mistake, it'll try to help you understand.
+For some mistakes that it can recognize, it'll print a link in the build output pointing at one of these error codes to help you troubleshoot.

+### `extension-missing`

+This error code is generated when you add the plugin to Eleventy without setting up a way for Node to load your `.jsx` or `.tsx` files.

+Double check your `.eleventy.js` against the [usage example][#usage] at the top of this readme.
+Have you set up `esbuild-register` using the `register()` call?

 ## Contributing

 * [Tips][Contributing]